mgifford/drupal-security/src/index.rst

 Drupal Security Best Practices
 ==============================

-A Guide for Governments and Nonprofits
+A General Guide to Making your Drupal Site More Secure

 By: `OpenConcept Consulting Inc.`_,
    :sub:`originally written for Public Safety Canada`